Hey, Home Adventurers, let's talk about 6 Thanksgiving Day Mistakes that will cost you money, shall we?

 Are you traveling or staying home?

 Remember that millions of Americans will be traveling as well.
-Many will be flying, taking on the roads, and using the rails.
+So many will be flying, taking on the roads, and using the rails.

-You need to make sure that you start planning right away because without a plan and waiting last minute, you will be paying a lot of money.
+You need to make sure that you start planning right away because you will be paying a lot of money without a plan and waiting last minute.

 Check out these Fall posts: